Topics

 Introduction:

-The Community Foundation for Northern Ireland (The Foundation) strives to give the best service for our donors, fund holders and those who apply for funding support, however, we recognise that there may be times that we fall short of this standard and as a result you may wish to make a complaint.
+The Community Foundation for Northern Ireland strives to give the best service for our donors, fund holders and those who apply for funding support, however, we recognise that there may be times that we fall short of this standard and as a result you may wish to make a complaint.

 The following procedure is in place should you wish to make a complaint.